Table of contents

 Here’s how we’re staying focused while working from home and minimizing interruptions.

-To cut out the distracting noise and disruptions, at least on your end, invest in some noise-cancelling headphones.
-We recommend the Sony WH-1000XM4 Noise-Canceling Headphones.
+To cut out the distracting noise and disruptions, at least on your end, invest in some noise-canceling headphones.
+We recommend the noise-canceling headphones from Sony.

 Avoiding noises from outside while working from home